 The right choice!

-Why pay $65 per hour for 8 hours ($520) or $55 per hour for 10 hours ($550) when, by taking advantage of the current special coupon rate (see the link at left) you can pay just $85 per hour for 4 hours ($340 total) and get a better job to boot?
-In other words, hire someone with a mid-size machine and you're stuck paying about 72% of my hourly rate but getting less than 50% of the work because the math says they'll take over twice as long!
+Why pay $75 per hour for 8 hours ($600) or $55 per hour for 12 hours ($660) when, by taking advantage of the current special coupon rate (see the "Rates & Internet Discount Coupon tab at left) you can pay just $85 per hour for 5 hours ($475 + travel TOTAL!) and get a better job to boot?
+In other words, hire someone with a mid-size machine and you're stuck paying about 72% of my hourly rate but getting less than 50% of the work because with their tiny underpowered machine, the math says they'll take over twice as long!
+Often I'm called in AFTER folks have rented or hired out a smaller machine that lacked the power to do some portions of the job.
+Do you really want to pay twice?

 Some people see only the hourly rate and mistakenly think the lower hourly rate number is some sort of bargain, experience and machine power don't figure into their equation.
 It's the intelligent people who do their research that keep me in business.
 They verify the slightly higher hourly rate for over double the machine and extra experience means the job will cost far less, not more, and is the far better deal.
 Then they hire the Bobcat Man asap!